Online Poker Colorado

 Gambling Allowed Under Colorado Law

-The Colorado Lottery started offering scratch game tickets in 1983.
-Since then, they have expanded their scratch games tickets and also offer four games they call “Jackpot” games; the Powerball, Cash 5, Mega Millions, and the Lotto.
-Their mission is to efficiently create and sell entertaining games of chance while committing to the highest standards of integrity to maximize proceeds for the people of Colorado.
-Profits are distributed to organizations that improve and support parks, recreation, open space, conservation education and wildlife projects.
+The Colorado Lottery started with scratch game tickets in 1983.
+Now they offer four “Jackpot” games.
+Those games are the Powerball, Cash 5, Mega Millions, and the Lotto.
+Profits support parks, recreation, open space, conservation education and wildlife projects.
 Lottery proceeds have funded projects in every Colorado county, city and town.
 For more on the Colorado Lottery, visit their website.